Home

 • More than 90 tonnes lower CO2 emissions.

 Energy-efficient lighting retrofits.
-These changes will replace the building's remaining incandescant fixtures with compact fluorescents, and upgrade existing fluorescent hallway lighting.
+These changes have replaced the building's remaining incandescant fixtures with compact fluorescents, and upgrades to the common area fluorescent hallway lighting.

 • Estimated greenhouse gas reduction: 12 tonnes.